tersesystems/blacklite/README.md

 </Configuration>
 ```

-It is broadly similar to the Logback system.
+It is broadly similar to the Logback system, with the same settings.

+The `batchInsertSize` property determines the number of entries to batch before writing to the database.
+This setting improves the throughput of inserts, but may result in a delay if logging volume is low.

 ## Benchmarks